Kozheozersky Monastery: History

 In 1670, the monastery served as a place for political exile.
 In the 17th century, it was growing and became rich, however, in the 18th century the financial state of the monastery deteriorated.
 In 1722 the last hegumen, Georgy, died, and subsequently the monastery was headed by a "builder" (строитель).
 The first builder was Korniliy (1722-1738).
 In the beginning of the 1730s, a disastrous fire destroyed all wooden buildings of the monastery, and it was never able to recover.
 In 1758, the monastery was subordinated to Spaso-Kargopolsky Monastery in Kargopol, and in 1764, it was shut down.
 Between the 1650s and 1764, 346 monks in total lived in the monastery.

 Kozheozersky monastery was reopened in 1853.
 In 1764, former monastery buildings were turned into a village, and the village population was forcibly resettled in 1853.
 Until the 1880s, the monastery was poorly managed and remained in a difficult financial situation.
 The situation improved when Pitirim, formerly a monk in Solovetsky Monastery, became a hegumen in 1885.
 He renewed the monastery buildings and built a road to the monastery.

 During the Civil War in Russia, Kozheozersky Monastery was on the front line between Red and White armies.
 For some time, it remained on the territory subject to the White government in Arkhangelsk, and a White Army detachment was stationed in the monastery.
 The front line was close to the selo of Chekuyevo.
-In the winter 1919/1920, the Red Army underwent a massive attack an, in particular, took the monastery over.
+In the winter 1919/1920, the Red Army underwent a massive attack and, in particular, took the monastery over.
 The monastery was closed, the fate of the monks is unknown.